-Soft, sweet, moist Cornbread is fast and easy to make.
-Make this cornbread recipe just once and you’ll never use a mix again!
-Six variations let you change the flavors up to go with any meal.
+Soft, sweet, moist Homemade Cornbread is fast and easy to make.
+Make this best cornbread recipe just once and you’ll never use a mix again!
+This easy recipe has six variations let you change the flavors up to go with any meal.

 Cornbread Recipe from Scratch